symbol/symbol-docs/source/concepts/transaction.rst

 The first stage of validation happens in the API nodes.
 If the transaction presents some error, the WebSocket throws a notification through the status channel.
 In the positive case, the transaction reaches the P2P network with an **unconfirmed** status.
 Never rely on a transaction which has an unconfirmed state.
 It is not clear if it will get included in a block, as it should pass a second validation.

-The second validation is done before the transaction is added in a harvested block.
+The second validation is done before the transaction is added in a :doc:`harvested block <block>`.
 If valid, the harvester stores the transaction in a block, and it reaches the **confirmed** status.

 Continuing the previous example, the transaction gets processed and the amount stated gets transferred from the signer's account to the recipient's account.
 Additionally, the transaction fee is deducted from the signer's account.